sisyphsu/react-node-finder/README.md

 </Application>)
 ```

-This example is a bad case, but if component tree is too deep, what can you do?
-The best is to redesign application's code structure, but you can alse do some trick like above.
+This example is a bad case, but if component tree is too deep, and you need the deepest component to callback root component, what can you do?

+Maybe best option is to redesign application's structure, but you can alse do some trick like above.

 ## Notice